• Skip to primary navigation

 Can you freeze blueberry crumb cake?

-Yes, you certainly can freeze this cake.
-Transfer the cake slices to an airtight container or freezer-safe zip-top bag.
-Freeze for up to 3 months.
+Yes, you can freeze this cake.
+Transfer the cake slices to an airtight container or freezer-safe zip-top bag and freeze for up to 3 months.

 Blueberry Crumb Cake